clarkezone/rk/README.md

 - [ ] converge CI build with make script
 - [ ] show build badges ()

+# Blocking bugs
+1. prompting output exists when it doesn't
+2. presense of a config folder with items with .yaml causes error
+3. if manifests are not name deployment.yaml, service.yaml etc breaks

 # figure out

 1. how to test multiple cobra commands / switch structures